Cypaaa/Notifier/README.md

 ## Notifier class

-The constructor of the Notifier class takes a number from 1 to 9, which is not required but recommended, and modifiable at anytime using `notifier.position = ...`.
+The constructor of the Notifier class takes a number from 1 to 9, which is not required but recommended, and modifiable at anytime using `notifier.setPosition(...)`.

 ## settings